Rekindle the Flame (2 Timothy 1:5-7)

 Negative thought cycle – when I was sick, everything I thought of was too much to handle; wanted to die

-It’s a serious thing to lose heart.
+Losing heart is a serious matter.
 When we give in to circumstances, give up, we lose our effectiveness and influence those around us.

-Does anyone here have challenging circumstances?
+Is anyone facing difficult circumstances here?
 Do churches ever reach that point at which it’s easier to lose heart, give into discouragement?

 It’s possible for people – and churches – to do this, and to stop living long before they die.